I know it can be uncomfortable thinking about your death, but if you’re looking to the future, you should include life insurance in those plans.

 IUL plans have a minimum interest rate, which you’re guaranteed to get, but there is a chance it could go much higher.

-If you want to buy an IUL plan through Voya, you have a couple of options,
+If you want to buy an IUL plan through Voya, you have the following options:

 Variable Universal Life